SimonUnge/patience/README.md

 patience
 ========
 TODO
-# Validate pile to pile move (Wait.. there are no valid pile to pile moves?
-I need to learn the rules here)
+# Move card to empty pile
+# See cards which can be removed
+# See if no more moves are available
-# Validate remove card move
+# Give error when trying to remove non valid card